azzincr/vdi/README.md

 ## Deployment

-Script is ran when creating new VDIs via Terraform.
-Execute directly on target machines with Administrator privileges.
+Script is executed automatically during VDI provisioning via Terraform.
+Terraform invokes the script directly from its hosted URL as part of the provisioning pipeline, running with Administrator privileges on the target machine.

 ### Environments